 Adjustable-Rate Mortgages in the Carolinas

-If you are considering purchasing a home and need a loan in NC or SC, Dash Home Loans will match you up with the smartest loan option for your situation.
-For some, this means opting for an adjustable-rate mortgage, which is called ARM for short.
+If you are considering purchasing a home and need a loan in North Carolina or South Carolina, Dash Home Loans will match you up with the smartest loan option³ for your situation.
+For some, this means opting for an adjustable-rate mortgage – which is called “ARM” for short.

 What Is an Adjustable-Rate Mortgage?